-On the matter of natural catastrophes, the only real absurdity in our interpretation of Critias is becoming increasingly evident in light of the frequent near misses both reported and projected of NEOs in the modern era: the possibility that there were no hits worth writing about over the 9,000 years covered by his remarks to those present at Socrates’ gathering.
-The rational view based on the statistical inevitability is quite the contrary: we should expect any surviving records spanning that much time to echo the direct sighting or at least the consequences and aftereffects of several catastrophic bolide impacts.
+On the matter of natural catastrophes, the only real absurdity in our interpretation of Critias is becoming increasingly evident in light of the frequent near misses both reported and projected of NEOs in the modern era: the possibility that there were no hits worth writing about over the 9,000 years covered by his remarks to those present at Socrates’ gathering. [https://en.wikipedia.org/wiki/Near-Earth_object]

-So let’s put our rickety reputations (or lack thereof) aside and follow the clues that Plato left to us through the putative person of Critias, who in the Timaeus has already described in striking visual form such cataclysmic natural disasters through the ages as we either experience first-hand or narrowly miss on a regular basis today.
+So let’s put our rickety reputations (or lack thereof) aside and follow the clues that Plato left to us through the putative person of Critias, who has described in striking visual form such cataclysmic natural disasters through the ages as we either experience first-hand or narrowly miss on a regular basis today.
 The only difference today is that we’re aware of these near misses by near-Earth objects and of every volcanic or seismic catastrophe the world over, no matter how distant they may seem to those of us fortunate enough to have been thus far spared their impartial ravages.